 - Protecting your personal information and devices also helps protect the university from malicious attacks.
 Always stop and think twice before typing your login details and personal information on any websites

 - Fraudsters can create bogus websites with convincing graphics.
 If you're unsure about the legitimacy of a website you're trying to access, check with a friend or colleague.
-If you're on campus, call IT Services on 01202 965515 or for a second opinion
+If you're on campus, call IT Services on 01202 965515 or 0808 196 2332 (free from mobiles) for a second opinion

 - Some websites will redirect you to a third-party payment service.
 Ensure that these sites are secure before you make your payment.
 Two ways of checking this are: